tobydriscoll/udmath351/notes/linear_system/RREF.md

 5. Increment $i$ and return to step 2.
 ::::

-At the end of the downward phase, the augmented matrix has a pretty simple form.
+At the end of the downward phase, the augmented matrix is triangular.
 However, it's not the cleanest form to work with theoretically, so we continue.

 (definition-linalg-phase2)=
 ::::{proof:algorithm} Row elimination upward phase